jarrettmeyer/recumbent/README.md

 ### Updating a document

 Updating a document is identical to inserting a document.
-The only difference is that updated documents must have `_rev` attribute.
+The only difference is that updated documents must have a `_rev` attribute.
 Use the `data()` function to set the data to be sent to the server.

 ``` javascript
 var writer = new recumbent.Writer({ server: server });